littleactuary/littleactuary.github.io/_posts/blog/2015-10-30-Actuarial-applications-with-r.md

 date: 2015-10-30T15:39:55-04:00
 ---

-At school, I'd done some simple projects with R, most of which were written in a dirty way (all in a same R script).
+At school, I have done some easy-to-do projects with R, most of which were written in a poorly way (all in a same R script).
 Then I had a chance to work with R more seriously during my two last internships.
-I have learned R by reading R programs developed by experienced actuaries.
+I have learned by reading R-programs developed by experienced actuaries.
 Although they are not programmers, their programs are well-structured and much more readable and understandable than mine.
-A well-structured program (especially when dealing with a complex problem) helps us easily verify and debug our code and helps others (who have to audit or modify our code) understand it quickly and effortlessly.
-Here are some rules that I find very useful for deploying a program with R. I believe they are also true for almost other languages.
+A well-structured program (especially when dealing with a complex problem) helps us easily check and debug our code and helps others (who have to audit or modify our code) understand it quickly and effortlessly.
+Here are some rules that I find very useful for implementing a program with R. I believe they are also true for almost other programming languages.

 ### #1: Moduling your program

 If your program is long and complex, instead of using one single R script, you should divide your program into separate modules whenever it is possible and store them in separate R scripts.
-For example, if you want to develop a pricing tool that proposes 2 different pricing methods, your program structure may look like this:
+For example, if you want to develop a pricing tool that offers 2 different pricing methods, your program structure may look like this:

 ~~~
 input reading